MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-filled-maps-choropleths.md

 ![Visualizations and Fields panes](media/power-bi-visualization-filled-maps-choropleths/pbi-latitude.png)

-If you have permissions to edit the dataset in Power BI Desktop, watch this video for help addressing map ambiguity.
+If you have permissions to edit the dataset in Power BI Desktop, watch this video for help with addressing map ambiguity.

 [VIDEO https://www.youtube.com/embed/Co2z9b-s_yM]